-If you do not report the required CEUs, following the end of your grace period, your credential(s) will be placed in inactive status.
-The CCHIIM provides a three (3) month window (the inactive period) for credential holders to meet recertification requirements and report CEUs before the revocation process begins.
+If you do not report the required number of CEUs and pay the appropriate recertification fee(s) by the end of your recertification cycle, your credential(s) will be placed in an inactive status.
+Your account will be charged an recertification extension fee.
+CCHIIM provides a six (6) month window (the inactive period) for credential holders to meet the recertification requirements before the revocation process begins.